vsenxx/isongn/README.md

 isongn is written in Go with minimal dependencies so it should run on all platforms.

+## How to use isongn

+This section will be expanded with more information as it becomes available.
+- Create an `images` directory consisting of your tiles (see examples in this repo).
+   - I'd recommend working with an isometric grid of about 26.57 degree angles which would make your triangles about x=1,y=2 size - easy to measure.
+   - Also create the `images/shapes.json` file (see [example](images/shapes.json)), describing your tileset(s).

 ## Plans!

 Currently only a basic editor is supported however, coming soon I plan to add: